Learning efficient backprojections across cortical hierarchies in real time: Results

 The microcircuit models with PAL achieve a test error of $4.0 \pm 0.4$~\%, performing considerably better than microcircuits with fixed random feedback weights at $7.8 \pm 2.4$~\% (Fig.~\ref{fig:teacher_student}, center column).
 This is reflected in the increased alignment between the transpose of forward and backward weights.

-We also perform the MNIST digit classification task with a similar setup (right panel in Fig.~\ref{fig:teacher_student}).
+We also perform the MNIST task with a similar setup (right panel in Fig.~\ref{fig:teacher_student}).
 In a similar vein to the Yin-Yang experiments, this single and small hidden layer is chosen as to highlight whether a good latent representation is formed.
-We achieve a final test error $3.9 \pm 0.2$~\% using PAL and $4.7 \pm 0.1$~\% with microcircuits with FA.
+We achieve a final test error $3.9 \pm 0.2$~\% using PAL and $4.7 \pm 0.1$~\% with FA.

 We highlight that our results were obtained by simulating a fully dynamical, recurrent and bio-plausible system with weight and voltage updates applied at every time step.
-This is in contrast to previous simulations using bio-plausible networks with recurrency, where simplified network dynamics were assumed for computational feasibility~\cite{sacramento2018dendritic,greedy2022single} Such approximations do not accurately reproduce the dynamics of recurrent physical networks.\footnote{Simulations on the MNIST task in Ref.~\cite{sacramento2018dendritic} use the steady state approximation of voltage dynamics, and weight updates are calculated in two distinct steps.
-In effect, this simplifies the recurrent dynamics defined by Eq.~\eqref{eq:mc_dyn} to those of an ANN with separate forward and backward phases and voltage buffering.}
+This is in contrast to previous simulations using bio-plausible networks with recurrency, where simplified network dynamics were assumed for computational feasibility~\cite{sacramento2018dendritic,payeur2021burst,greedy2022single}.
+As a direct comparison, simulations on the MNIST task in Ref.~\cite{sacramento2018dendritic} use the steady state approximation of voltage dynamics, and weight updates are calculated in two distinct steps.
+In effect, this simplifies the recurrent dynamics defined by Eq.~\eqref{eq:mc_dyn} to those of an ANN with separate forward and backward phases and voltage buffering.
+Such approximations do not accurately reproduce the dynamics of recurrent physical networks, and we highlight that our results represent a significant step towards efficient bio-realistic microcircuit simulations.